bombasticSlacks/3-skill/Characters.md

 # Characters
 {: .no_toc }

-All characters that aren't played by the [The Players](How-To-Play#The%20Players), still need rules for the players to engage with.
+All characters that aren't a [Player Character](Game/Core/Terminology#Player%20Character), still need rules for the players to engage with.
 Non player characters are generally just a collection of actions, reactions, traits and some default details.
 Non player characters come in 2 overall archetypes: [Simple NPCs](#Simple%20NPCs) and [Complex NPCs](#Complex%20NPCs).

 ## Simple NPCs